2.0L engine + CVT XV

-The 2025 Nissan Qashqai sold in China is a fuel-only compact SUV.
+The 2025 Nissan Qashqai is a fuel-only compact SUV.

 It targets buyers who want a reliable joint-venture brand with a friendly price.